Lake George Fishing * Putnam County Florida * Lake George Florida * Lake George Florida Fishing * Putnam County FL Lakes

 In the months of May through July, the lake’s striped bass population often provided great surface action in the bombing range area, particularly near the pilings.
 Watch for them and you can get the kinks out of your line in a hurry.

-There are numerous fish camps and facilities around Lake George, particularly along the Northern side of the lake.
-Others are located at the South end, at Volusia Bar, and, of course, the Pine Island facility is on the East side.
+There are many fish camps and facilities around Lake George, particularly along the Northern side of the lake.
+Others at the South end, at Volusia Bar, and, of course, the Pine Island facility is on the East side.
 Additionally, the town of Crescent City is only 15 minutes East of Lake George and has ample facilities for overnight stays.

 Putnam County FL Fishing – Putnam County Florida